dddrrreee/cs140e-22win/labs/14-process+vm/README.md

       the other caller saved registers will get trashed by the exception handler --- so don't assume their original values are still there!

-   2. Make a copy of your equivalance code that stores the current context in this process structure and uses it to track the current hash.
+   2. Make a copy of your equivalence code that stores the current context in this process structure and uses it to track the current hash.
       Have the assembly routine from (1) pass a pointer to the current context structure in.

    3. Rerun your code and make sure it still gives the same checksums.
-      (You'll notice a pattern: this is how I always make changes -- tiny change, then verify checksum equivalance --- so that I don't have to think that hard.)
+      (You'll notice a pattern: this is how I always make changes -- tiny change, then verify checksum equivalence --- so that I don't have to think that hard.)

 At this point the registers should be saved and restored out of